tundish/blathnaid/blathnaid/book/chapters.rst

 ----------

 Then Krol caught sight of Jack’s Trivet and thoughtfully traced the shape of one spoke with a thin bony finger.
-“Do you know what this one is?”, he asked.
+“Do you know what this one is?,” he asked.

 Jack couldn’t fathom what he meant.

-“This spoke stands for **Simplicity** ”, said Krol.
+“This spoke stands for **Simplicity** ,” said Krol.
 He continued, sounding slightly tipsy.
 “Simplicity.
 Try to train that.
 It can be cultivated, can simplicity.”
 Jack was about to ask him to repeat himself, but when he looked he saw that Krol had fallen immediately to sleep.